Currituck County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or substance abuse treatment program as a condition of license reinstatement.
+- Classes/Programs That Must Be Completed: You will likely be required to complete a substance abuse assessment and any recommended treatment programs before your license can be reinstated.

 Currituck County DMV Offices